-NOTE!
-Due to software updates, you may find that your device has certain functions that are not described in these operating instructions or vice versa.
-Individual illustrations may also differ slightly from the actual controls on your device, but these controls function in exactly the same way.
+As a result of software updates, you may find that there are functions available on your device that are not described in these Operating Instructions, or vice versa.

+Certain illustrations may also differ slightly from the actual controls on your device, but these controls function in exactly the same way.